Hot Tub Maintenance: Complete Owner's Guide

 Hot tub jets not working

-Best if jets are weak on one side or completely off.
+Best if jets are weak on one side or off.
 Covers airlock, clogged jet faces, low water level, and pump issues as the most common culprits.

 Hot tub tripping breaker